codewitch-honey-crisis/retro_clock/article.md

 }
 ```

-We have to initialize SPIFFS before we can do much.
+We have to initialize SPIFFS before we can do much:

 ```cpp
 static void spiffs_init(void) {